COMMENT | Returning to the Scene of the Crime; why Two-Night Stands aren’t a good idea.

 A one-night stand is supposed to be just that.
 One night.
 One night of half-decent sex with a guy who disappears into the night never to be seen again.
 I’ve never been a massive fan of the one-night stands; however, over the last couple of years, I’ve had a couple of outstanding ones where I’ve kind of wished it could happen again.
 You know; the kind of sex that you would rate at least an 8/10.
 On the flip side though, there’s been a couple which hasn’t been particularly exciting or rememberable.
 It’s actually these that you remember more; but they’re all for the wrong reasons.

 The first guy on paper was right up my street.
 Cocky, confident, good kisser and had Geordie accent.
 The foreplay was excellent; he knew just exactly how to get me going; that was until it came to the deed.
 I’m by no means a power-bottom, however, I know how to be a good bottom, but if you’ve got a top that doesn’t know what they’re doing, then you’re in a situation that will probably end badly.
 This guy has watched too much hardcore porn and just attempted to shove it in there.
 No lube.
 Just strapped up and went in there.
 Come on.
 If you’re going to do it, at least do it properly.
 Safe to say that it was extremely uncomfortable, and I made him stop until he had lubed up.
 If it’s going to be successful, then both muscles need to be lubed up properly.
 These millennial bulls.
 Young, dumb and well.
-Attempt number was no better.
+Attempt number two was no better.
 I’ll give him credit; he knew how to get me going.
 That Geordie accent turned me on, and he made the sexiest faces.
 He even remembered a few of my kinks, which he was more than happy to do.

 The second guy, I don’t know really why I went there for a second time.
 The first one wasn’t all that great.
 He couldn’t keep it up, and he wanted to make it all about me.
 I’m not like that at all.
 I’m that self-conscious about myself I would rather spend the time pleasuring the other guy and making him feel good – I’m good at that.
 He didn’t kiss or do anything remotely resembling foreplay, and then to top he expected me to top him then.
 Oh, dear.
 This wasn’t thought through properly.
 Again, on paper, he was my type, but when push came to shove it just didn’t work.